element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 In short, we do not.
 Like all other cloud-based applications, we are vulnerable to the inherent unreliability of the Internet.
 We do not yet offer contracted SLA for availability of the Service and your data.

-We monitor the Service closely and have set up automated alarms to be notified (via email, push notifications and phone calls) when the {{ policy_homeserver }} homeserver is under stress, so that we can deal with the issue before it becomes a problem that might impact user access.
+We monitor the Service closely and have set up automated alarms to be notified (via email, push notifications and phone calls) when the {{ hhs_name }}.{{ hhs_client_domain }} homeserver is under stress, so that we can deal with the issue before it becomes a problem that might impact user access.

-You acknowledge and agree that New Vector Ltd. shall not be liable for any failure to store your materials on the {{ policy_homeserver }} homeserver at any time.
+You acknowledge and agree that New Vector Ltd. shall not be liable for any failure to store your materials on the {{ hhs_name }}.{{ hhs_client_domain }} homeserver at any time.

 ## 5. Support

-We do not yet offer contracted support for the {{ policy_homeserver }} homeserver, which is in consequence provided on a best effort basis by New Vector Ltd - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the +matrix:matrix.org community).
+We do not yet offer contracted support for the {{ hhs_name }}.{{ hhs_client_domain }} homeserver, which is in consequence provided on a best effort basis by New Vector Ltd - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the +matrix:matrix.org community).

 Queries sent to [support@modular.im](mailto:support@modular.im) will be addressed on a best-effort basis by the paid team.
 Phone support is not provided.